| Ron's Concert Tickets Page |

 Alice Cooper/ Megadeth...

 Had the worst seat in the house for this show.
 I was directly behind a pole.
 The show was good what little I could see of it.
 In Chicago if a show is "soldout" what you can do is, go to ticket master about two hours before the show starts and there will be tickets right on the floor ready to be bought.
 I think that the radio stations let them sell the ones they had reserved when it gets that close to show time.
 I told my friends this and they got seats on the floor only ten rows away an hour before the show.
 Megadeth opened, I really started to hate Megadeth.
+Cooper got killed about six times during the show, hung, decapitated, mauled, and injected with poison.

 Anthrax/Celtic Frost/ Exodus...